-Sydney Airport Finance Company Pty Limited (SAFC) is a wholly owned financing subsidiary of Sydney Airport Corporation (SAC).
-SAC is the lessee and operator of Sydney’s Kingsford Smith Airport (KSA) under a long-term lease granted by the Commonwealth
+Sydney Airport Finance Company Pty Limited (SAFC) is a wholly-owned financing subsidiary of Sydney Airport Corporation (SAC).
+SAC is the lessee and operator of Sydney’s Kingsford Smith Airport (KSA) under a long-term lease granted by the Commonwealth Government.

-significant passenger numbers through Sydney Airport are serviced by government owned airlines, such as Singapore, Emirates and Air New Zealand, which lessens the risk of a significant airline collapse.
+Further, significant passenger numbers through Sydney Airport are serviced by government-owned airlines, such as Singapore, Emirates and Air New Zealand, which lessens the risk of a significant airline collapse.

 Notwithstanding this, history has shown that Sydney Airport quickly replaces any lost passenger volumes caused by the departure of an airline (such as Ansett), as demand for ‘landing slots’ remains high.